 When I talk about credit vs. debit, I’m not speaking about the retail/revolving line of credit cards, we’re discussing the debit card purchases or PIN based transactions vs. using your bank card like a credit card for signature-based transactions.
 The question was asked, “is one better than the other?”
 My response, although rather vague at the time was “it depends”.
 The person sitting across from me then edged me on…”depends on what?!”
 So, I put my pen down and sat back in my chair then looked over my glasses at her earnestly and said, “whether you have money in your bank account at the time of the transaction for it to be declined or approved.”
-The young lady was still looking confused, so I decided to dumb it down a bit more for the sake of additional questions (I was in a hurry to complete an assignment).
+The young lady was still looking confused, so I decided to break it down a bit more for the sake of additional questions (I was in a hurry to complete an assignment).

 I could tell that my young friend still wasn’t getting it so I turned around in my swivel chair, got up and walked towards my bookshelf, searched for Journey Into Finance by E.N.
 Towner, flipped through the pages of Chapter 1 found what I was looking for and handed her the book.
 “Read Chapter 1, and if you have any further questions, call me to set up an appointment to discuss them.”
 That was how I earned my first paying client.
 We set up a counseling session for every other Saturday in the morning.
 I called our session “Banking: Getting on Track”, which can be purchased for a limited time at a ridiculously low price of $25.00.

-Update- while running some errands today, I stopped to pick up a few groceries.
+Update- while running some errands today, I stopped to pick up a few groceries at Walmart.
 The lady in line ahead of me was attempting to use her debit card as a credit card and was told by the cashier that they no longer allow a debit card to be used as credit.
 The lady was confused as she began searching for a credit card to use instead of her debit card.
 The cashier said, “they’re starting to do this so that people can’t take a stolen debit card to purchase large ticket items”.